fredcpepito/fredcpepitobakgithubio/README.md

 ### Projects we were hired or volunteered to do:
 1. Build from ground up
     - Merced Pharmacy Inventory app
-    - NIA Payrol app (NIA- National Irrigation Administration, Phil)
+    - NIA Payroll app (NIA- National Irrigation Administration, Phil)
     - NIA Communal Irrigation System Project Management
     - Lincoln Trust Company (now LT Trust), original Investment And Recordkeeping app
 2. Rewrite and/or re-architecture: